Mona-Klj/Movies-Correlation-Project/README.md

 6- created corr table

-## votes and budget have the highest correlation to gross earnings
+## votes and budget have the highest correlation to gross earnings.
 ## company has low correlation